 HOW DO I OPT OUT OF MY HEALTH RECORD?

-It is important to note that you have just under three months (October 15) to opt out of My Health Record (at the time of writing).
-Otherwise, anyone with a valid Medicare Card will be opted-in and your record will be available online as of November 13, 2018.
+It is important to note that you have until January 31, 2019 to opt out of My Health Record (this deadline has been extended twice).
+Otherwise, anyone with a valid Medicare Card will be opted-in and your record will be available online.
 To opt out you won’t need a MyGov account, but you will need to visit this website and have the following ready:

 - Medicare Card (or Department of Veteran’s Affairs Card)